snwh/moka-icon-theme/README.md

 "Moka" is meant to be a comprehensive and well-designed icon set.

-Moka Icon Theme is distributed under the terms of either GNU LGPL v.3 or Creative Commons BY-SA 3.0 license.
+Moka Icon Theme artwork is distributed under the terms of a Creative Commons BY-SA 3.0 license & the related source software the GNU LGPL v.3

 ###Source